10 Strategies for Becoming Debt-Free

 9. Consider consumer credit counseling

-A credit counseling agency can work with you to review your finances and develop a budget that may include monthly debt payments.
-If you can’t afford your debt payments, the credit counselor will try to work out a debt management plan (DMP) with your creditors.
+A credit counseling agency can collaborate with you to review your finances and formulate a budget that may encompass monthly debt payments.
+If you can’t afford your debt payments, the credit counselor will attempt to establish a debt management plan (DMP) with your creditors.
+The DMP often includes reduced monthly payments to your creditors, and you may make a monthly payment to your credit counselor, who will then distribute the payments to your creditors.

-Seeking debt settlement is a last resort because it involves stopping payments and working with a company that holds that money on escrow while you negotiate with your creditors to reach an agreement, which can take up to four years.
-Withholding payments from your creditors can seriously damage your credit score.
+If your financial situation and debt repayment capacity are more complex, you might contemplate seeking assistance from a debt relief program.
+Pursuing debt settlement should be a last resort, as it involves discontinuing payments and working with a company that holds the money in escrow while you negotiate with your creditors to reach an agreement, a process that can take up to four years.
+Withholding payments from your creditors can significantly damage your credit score.

 10. Take one step at a time

-Looking at the big picture of your debt can be overwhelming, but remember that you’re not going to tackle it all at once.
-By concentrating on one debt at a time, your debt repayment process will be more effective.
-Track your progress, celebrate your successes, and keep working until your debt is fully paid off.
+Viewing your overall debt picture can be overwhelming, but remember that you won’t resolve it all at once.
+By focusing on one debt at a time, your debt repayment process will be more effective.
+Track your progress, celebrate your achievements, and continue working until your debt is entirely paid off.